Workspace themes overview

 backgroundPrimary

-Example: Used to generatebackground2
+Example: Used to generate

 , used in Browser page title bar background, focussed/selected view tab